bennlongg/tortoise-tts/README.md

 ---

-Why can't a bicycle stand on its own?
-Because it's two-tired!
+Why did the scarecrow win an award?
+Because he was outstanding in his field!